A: Patients can still call reception who will complete the form on their behalf.

 A: To triage simply means to conduct a preliminary assessment of each patient in order to determine the urgency of their need for treatment and the nature of treatment required.
 Previously, GP appointments were given to whichever patients were lucky enough to get through on the phones first in the morning.
 That system was unfair to many, and resulted in a lot of appointments being wasted on things that didn't need a GP appointment.
 The only feasible way to prevent this is to allow a clinical person (i.e., a GP) to assess each patient's request to determine what the best course of action is.
 You may be offered a same day appointment if needed, but you may also be offered a semi urgent appointment within 7 days or a routine appointment which could be in two or three weeks.
 If appropriate you may also be offered an appointment with another member of the practice team, advised to attend another NHS service or provided with information for self care.
 The bottom line is that rather than giving our appointments to anyone who WANTS one, the GPs are giving them to everyone who NEEDS one.

-A: The form states that your request will be read by a staff member within 2 working days.
-That is our aim, and so far nearly every patient has had their request responded to within 24 hours.
+A: The form states that your request will be read by a staff member within 1 working day.
 Be aware that there are GPs reviewing these requests throughout the day, so if your request is more urgent the GP will make sure that it is dealt with sooner.
-If your request is less urgent you may have to wait an extra day to get a response but, if you do need an appointment, you will still be offered one.
+If your request is less urgent you may have to wait until later in the day to get a response but, if you do need an appointment, you will still be offered one.

 A: This is something we discussed at length and, at least for the time being, we have agreed that this is the safest way for the practice to manage our capacity.
 We appreciate that there may be times when you would like to be able to contact the practice outside of our working hours however, there are other NHS services available that would be better suited for this purpose.
 If you, or someone you care for, are taken ill during the night, or over the weekend, rather than sending an AccuRx request and waiting for us to see it when we open again, you can call NHS 111, and receive medical advice straight away.
 There could also be instances where you submit a request on a Friday night, and by Monday morning you no longer need to see or speak to a GP (if, for example, the problem had resolved over the weekend) but that request has already been sent and the practice would then be spending time dealing with a request that would no longer be necessary.